natashi-pn/Kaivera/README.md

 The background videos, effects, images, logos, mockups, every media in this website is made from scratch using After Effect & Photoshop.

 This static Kaivera website will be turned into fully working dynamic website and is now being developed currently using backends PHP and AJAX.
 All the comments, suggestions and feedbacks are welcomed since I'm still new!!
 THANKIE <3

+@Additional Texts
+@Disclaimer
+The designs of this website is highly inspired by big award winning websites of the year!

+Inspirations
+1. monopo.london.com
+2. trionn.com
+3. solk

+@Guideline to use animations

+1. charsAnimation for animating texts by characters when entering the viewport
+2. LinesAnimation for animating texts by lines when entering the viewport
+3. introLineAnimation for loading new page text animations

+4. to use help-bubble
+add class = help-target
+data-help = "Text"

+5. image-parallax for image parallax on scroll
+6. background-parallax for background parallax on scroll

+7. fade-in for observing fade in cards

+8. header.css for all heading pages except home page.